 It’s still quite rare to have offline music support on smartwatches, but it’s becoming a feature to look for when considering a smartwatch purchase if you like to workout without your smartphone.

-If you are using Spotify or Deezer it’s most convenient to get a smartwatch that supports synching your playlist on to your device.
+If you are using Spotify or Deezer it’s most convenient to get a smartwatch that supports syncing your playlist on to your device.
 In this case, you don’t need to own your music and you don’t need to deal with music in a different way when you want to listen to it via your smartwatch.
 Smartwatches that support offline Spotify and Deezer can be found mainly from Garmin, Samsung, and Fitbit.
-I have used the Garmin Vivoactive 3 Music smartwatch and synching the music and playback is pretty straight forward.
+I have used the Garmin Vivoactive 3 Music smartwatch and syncing the music and playback is pretty straight forward.
 If music playback is important for you, my review of the Garmin Vivoactive 3 Music will surely be of interest.

 There are also devices that don’t support music services like Spotify and Deezer but still allow you to transfer your own music to the device.
 For example, the Amazfit Stratos has storage for music and you can transfer the music from your PC on to the smartwatch.